josh-works/josh-works.github.io/_pages/charlie-hogan-cornerstone-denver-paths.md

 ## The Long Version

-I'd like to dramatically improve some specific bits of the neighborhood, especially in line with the experience of all parties in a situation like:

-> walking around with a toddler in a stroller
+I'd like to work with Cornerstone, and with Cornerstone resources to dramatically improve some specific bits of the neighborhood, especially in line with the experience of all parties in a situation like `walking around with a toddler in a stroller`

 If one gets these things right, one happens to also have gotten a bunch of other details right.